When products fail to meet a guarantee, a consumer has a right to a ‘remedy’ - an attempt to put the situation right.

 The manufacturer is the person or business who:

-- are not of acceptable quality
+- is not of acceptable quality

-- do not match description
+- did not match description

 - did not meet any extra promises made about them (express warranties).

 If claiming from a manufacturer, the consumer can claim compensation for the decrease in the value of the product and, in some cases, consequential losses (compensation for their costs in time and money because something went wrong).

 If claiming from a store, whether the consumer is entitled to a repair, replacement, refund or other ‘remedy’ depends on whether the problem is a major or minor failure.
 For explanations of the difference between major and minor problems view:

 When products fail to meet a consumer guarantee, the consumer may also bring an action for consequential losses.
 For more information, view our Damages and compensation page.

 Generally, it is the store or seller’s responsibility to return products to the manufacturer for repair.
 This may include products that are under warranty.

 If the product was not delivered or was damaged in transit, view our Products missing or damaged in transit page.